Water Pumps in Ireland – Sales, Repairs & Accessories

-We cater for anything from a complex commercial projects to a domestic borehole applications.
-We stock booster pump sets, borehole pumps, drainage and sewage pumps, variable speed constant pressure systems.
+We cater for anything from complex commercial projects to a domestic borehole applications.
+We stock submersible pumps, booster pump sets, borehole pumps, drainage and sewage pumps, variable speed constant pressure systems.
 We also supply a large range of pressure vessels, pressure switches, press controls & inverter controls.

 Our aim is to minimise pump running costs, prolong equipment life and reduce the likelihood of breakdowns.

-We offer on and off site overhauls, maintenance and service across a broad range of pump types and manufactures and if required we can source and supply any replacements, spares and parts.
-Our service technicians are qualified and experienced in all aspects of pump servicing and maintenance.
+We offer on and off site overhauls, maintenance and service across a broad range of pump types and manufacturers and if required we can source and supply any replacements, spares and parts.
+Our service technicians are qualified and experienced in all aspects of water pump servicing and maintenance.

 Submersible pumps, also known as borehole pumps, are devices that are submerged under water while still carrying out its intended purpose.
 Domestic customers will be most familiar with sump pumps, or sewerage pumps, however, submersible pumps can be used in a number of other applications, such as well pumps, fountain pumps and borehole pumps.